MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics.md

 This document provides troubleshooting guidance for the Global Secure Access client.
 It explores each tab of the Advanced diagnostics utility.

 ## Introduction
 The Global Secure Access client runs in the background and routes relevant network traffic to Global Secure Access.
 It doesn't require user interaction.
-The advanced diagnostics tool makes the client's behavior visible to the administrator and helps in troubleshooting.
+The advanced diagnostics tool makes the client's behavior visible to the administrator and helps with troubleshooting.

 ## Launch the advanced diagnostics tool
 To launch the advanced diagnostics tool: